Western Canadian Music Awards

-The Western Canadian Music Awards (WCMAs) are an annual awards event for music in the western portion of Canada.
+The Western Canadian Music Awards (WCMAs) is an annual awards event for music in the western portion of Canada.
 The awards are provided by the Western Canada Music Alliance, which consists of six member music industry organizations from British Columbia, Alberta, Saskatchewan, Manitoba, Yukon, and The Northwest Territories.

 The Western Canadian Music Awards presentation gala takes place on the final evening of the Breakout West music conference & festival, which takes place in a different Western Canadian city each year.

 History

 The Western Canadian Music Awards originated in its current form in 2003.
 Prior to that the Prairie Music Alliance (formed in May 1999) hosted award events at the "Prairie Music Week", while BC and Yukon held their own music awards known as the "West Coast Music Awards".
 The earliest incarnation of the Awards was the "All Indie Weekend" festivals held in Alberta, Saskatchewan and Manitoba from 1995 through 1999.

 The Western Canadian Music Awards have been held in the following cities: